chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## German Level

 > Are you learning German?
-> What is your current level of German?
-> Do you plan to improve your German skills while working here?

 Yes, I'm actively learning German.
 I've completed intensive German courses and reached B1 level.
 I can handle basic conversations, like greetings or simple emails, but I need more practice to be fluent.

 ## Available Date

 > When would you be available to start?
-> What is your earliest possible starting date?

 I am available to start immediately.

 ## Visa

 > Do you already have a valid work permit for Germany?
-> Would you need sponsorship?
-> What is your current visa status?

 I already have an Opportunity Card work permit, so I'm authorized to work in Germany.
 If I receive an employment contract, I would need to convert it into a regular work visa.

 > When did you move to Germany?
-> How long have you been in Germany?

 I moved to Germany in November 2024 and have been here since then.